BZoennchen/supercollider-book/_build/html/_sources/intro.md

 Maybe this project will become a community effort to make SuperCollider, sound design, and other tools and techniques more accessible.

 Another thing I am looking forward to is combining the book with a Jupyter-Kernel for SuperCollider such that the book becomes interactive.

+The source code of the Jupyter-Book can be found inside one of [GitHub](https://github.com/BZoennchen/supercollider-book) repositories.
+The book is currently published using [GitHub-Pages](https://bzoennchen.github.io/supercollider-book/intro.html).

 ## Silent Contributors